tanyalamonova/transactions/README.md

 # transactions

-There's just one .py file that transforms initial dataset fount on the web. \n read_transaction_data.py does the following:
+There's just one .py file that transforms initial dataset fount on the web.

+read_transaction_data.py does the following:

 * read and transform raw dataset containing transaction info